usrme/gobarchar/README.md

 - Perform calculation for average to the nearest integer
 - Perform calculation for sum of all values
 - Sort ascending or descending, or don't sort at all
+  - Add the `sort` query parameter and pass either `asc` or `desc` as the value
+  - The default is to keep the rows ordered as the query parameters are
 - Maybe coming: change layout from horizontal to vertical!

 ## Usage